AsteriskAmpersand/Ice-Stable/README.md

   - Dragon Pod: Increased to 300 (was 150).
   - Bomb Pod: Unchanged (was 300).
   - Brightmoss: Increased to 150 (was 120).

 #### 【 General Changes 】 ####
-The changes below mainly are intended to bring up underpowered moves to increase the variety of useful attacks available to Hunters, or are intended to address Raw vs Element damage balance to increase the variety of competitive weapon options.
+The changes below are mainly intended to bring up underpowered moves to increase the variety of useful attacks available to Hunters, or are intended to address Element damage balance to increase the variety of competitive weapon options.
 - Wide Sweep:
   - MV increased to 26 (up from 22).
   - Element and Status Modifiers increased to 1.0x (up from 0.8x).